 But can we really save ourselves by simply propping up every company or industry that’s doing poorly in this less than stellar market?
 Not to be too academic, but that would suck.
-Although I am suspicious of the purist “free-market” dogma and a big fan of public watch-dogging, I think we should review closely and critically any attempt by government to become too much more than a watch-dog for the people, when it comes to interference in the market.
+Although I am critical of the most purist forms of free-market dogma and I favor the idea of some public watch-dogging, I think we should review closely and critically any attempt by government to become too much more than a watch-dog for the people, when it comes to interference in the market.
 [Amity Shlaes’s The Forgotten Man: A New History of the Great Depression is pretty instructive on this point.
 While I don’t buy her entire argument, I think she raises important questions about the assumptions historians frequently make about the government’s role in economic recovery in the past.]

 Ok, so what if we prop up only those that are “too big to fail”?
 See my comment above regarding government interference?
 Let me add: we should be especially horrified by government interference on behalf of tremendously wealthy and powerful segments of society attempting to maintain their positions.
 This is what the Bush Administration has been doing (despite shameless pretenses to “free-market” and “small government” ideologies).
 [Check out Naomi Klein’s The Shock Doctrine — I am not endorsing all aspects of Klein’s perspective either, but I think she does a great job of pointing out the fallacy of the big/small distinction (or, more to the point for me, the primacy of that distinction) and she asks the right question: on whose behalf and to what end should government act?]

-Although over the last century, “small government” has become (I think cynically) the battle-cry of the privileged, historically, the call for limited government had grown as much out of oppositionto the entrenchment of privilege.
+Although over the last century, “small government” has become (I think cynically) the battle-cry of the privileged, historically, the call for limited government had grown as much out of opposition to the entrenchment of privilege.
 Read Thomas Paine’s The Rights of Man, if you don’t believe me.
-I realize that English constitutionalism (from which most modern “limited government” philosophies are at least partially derived) initially developed as a way to manage aristocratic property rights against a sovereign monarchy.
+I realize that English constitutionalism (from which most modern “limited government” philosophies are at least partially derived) was a way to manage aristocratic property rights against a sovereign monarchy.
 But the success of the idea of limited government in democracy movements is based on the recognition that through most of history, intrusive government was almost universally a tool of aristocracy, the class whence “government” hailed.
-Government had been practically synonymouswith aristocracy and its exercise of social control.
+Government had been practically synonymous with aristocracy and its exercise of social control.

 Any political order that requires us, the middle and working class tax payers, to toil to bail out the auto industry and the financial industry (who are today’s aristocracy) — and makes us accept punishing pay cuts, as the Republicans were demanding in the auto-industry case — all ostensibly in order to preserve the privilege of continuing to toil, is nothing short of a new feudalism.